 There are many outfits on the Internet that sell these items separately or as a basic package.
 You can also find equipment at most soccer retail stores, or on-line at: www.officialsports.com the official USSF sponsor.

-After you obtain your Referee License, you are required to register annually with California North Referee Administration [CNRA].
-Using the ID number that you received with your original badge, you can do so on the Internet, by paying the $45 fee with a credit card.
+After you obtain your Referee License, you are required to renew annually with California North Referee Administration [CNRA].
+Using the ID number that you received with your original badge, you can do so on the Internet, by paying the $75 fee with a credit card.
 Go to CNRA/GameOfficials.net to renew.
+The renewal process begins on July 1 for the following year, so referees are encouraged to renew as early as possible.

 Games are assigned on the basis of a referee’s experience, age and skill level.
-All new referees start in Recreation games, or as ARs in Competitive games.
+All new referees start on Recreation games, or as ARs in Competitive games.
 As your eagerness and game management skills grow, you will advance to older divisions in Recreation and centers in Competitive games.
+MVSC has a robust mentorship program to assist new referees in developing the skills and confidence needed to advance in the game.
 If you think you are ready for bigger games, contact the MVSC Assignor and request an assessment.

-Once you are registered on the site, you can SET YOUR AVAILABILITY to see games you might wish to work, and you can then request those games.
+Once you are registered on the site, you can SET YOUR AVAILABILITY to see games you might like to work, and you can then request those games through the "Self-Assign" feature.

-Email and/or text otifications are sent to the referee whenever assignments are made, changed, requested, or confirmed.
+Email and/or text notifications are sent to the referee whenever assignments are made, changed, requested, or confirmed.

 Referees MUST check GameOfficials.net frequently to see when games are postponed, cancelled, changed to a different time, date, or venue.

-What if I can’t referee a game I am assigned?
+What if I can't referee a game I was assigned?

-If you need to turn back a game, please do so at least 72 hours in advance of the game, to allow enough time for the Assignor to find a replacement referee.
-"Turn back" a game is a feature of the Assigning System and it automatically sends an e-mail to the Assignor.
-In an emergency, call, and e-mail your Assignor.
-If you attempt to turn back a game less than 48 hours before kick-off, the system will not allow this, and you'll need to contact the Assignor directly.
+If you need to "turn back" a game, please do so at least 72 hours in advance of the game, to allow enough time for the Assignor to find a replacement referee.
+Declining a game is a feature of the Assigning System and it automatically sends an e-mail to the Assignor.
+In an emergency, both call and e-mail your Assignor.
+If you attempt to turn back a game less than 72 hours before kick-off, the system will not allow this, and you'll need to contact the Assignor directly.
+An industrious referee should be prepared to find their own replacement.

 Failure to work an assigned game may result in a loss of referee privelages within MVSC.

-We have a group of experienced referees that are here to help you by watching your games and mentoring you.
-Remember that even FIFA referees have mentors, assessors and instructors working with them every week to improve their game.
-Call your Assignor if you wish to participate.
+MVSC has a group of experienced referees that are here to help you by watching your games and mentoring you.
+Even FIFA referees have mentors, assessors and instructors working with them every week to improve their game.
+Call your Assignor if you wish to receive mentorship.

-You don’t have to.
+Generally speaking, you don’t have to.
 Game scores are reported by the team’s coach or manager.
-In the event of a competitive game you should keep a simple record of the game in the event of a dispute over the outcome of the game.
+In the event of a competitive game you should keep a simple record of the game in the event of a dispute over the outcome.

 If you have any of the three items to report, please do so via e-mail to your Assignor.

-What if I RED CARD a player or coach?
+What if I issue a red card to a player or coach?

-If you send off (RED card) a player or coach in a Recreational game, please email the MVSC Assignor.
+If you send off a player or coach by issuing a red card in a Recreational game, please email the MVSC Assignor.
 If you send off a player or coach in a Norcal Premier League Competitive game, you must complete the 24-Hour Incident Report by the end of that day.
 You should also call the Assignor to let him know of the ejection.

 First, to received payment, you must enter your Social Security # in your GO.net profile.
 Without a tax payer ID, you cannot get paid.

-Payments is made from the electronic file created by the assigning software and you need not do anything else to get paid.
-Payments are made shortly after the end of the month in October, November and December.
+Payments is made from the electronic file created by the assigning software and you don't need to do anything else.
+Payments are made monthly, shortly after the end of the each month in the season.

 What is the pay scale?